polyaxon/polyaxon/site/integrations/acr.md

 ## Create a secret to allow access to ACR

-In order to create a valid secret using the login credentials from previous step, you need to create base64 auth based on the AppID and password.
+In order to create a valid secret using the login credentials from the previous step, you need to create base64 auth based on the AppID and password.

-So using python you can do:
+Using Python you can do:

 ```python
 import base64